arkopaldas/Trajectory/Experiments/README.md

 # Introduction

 This folder contains the following experiments.
-The details have been listed under in the description.
+The details have been listed under in the description below.

 ### Unicycle Model Trajectory Finding Experiment